caprica/vlcj/README.md

  - requires LibVLC 4.0.0+
  - requires Java 8+
- - full support for LibVLC "video engine" rendering, specifically via OpenGL
+ - full support for LibVLC native "video engine" rendering, specifically via OpenGL
    * example using LWJGL at [vlcj-lwjgl-demo](https://github.com/caprica/vlcj-lwjgl-demo)
- - fast vs precise seeking when setting media position/time
+ - fast vs precise native seeking when setting media position/time
- - generation of in-memory thumbnail pictures
+ - native generation of in-memory thumbnail pictures
+ - new native track selection API - this makes it possible to reliably make use of video Sample Aspect Ratio (SAR) when rendering video using the "callback" video players and means e.g. DVD video now can render properly with callback players

 For a full list of changes in this release, check the release milestones: